AO.com eCommerce Case Study

 - Huge spikes in traffic pushed infrastructure to its limit.

-- Automated bot traffic consuming resource and posing security risk.
+- Automated bot traffic consuming resource and posing a security risk.

 For AO.com, Black Friday and Cyber Monday 2015 was an unprecedented success, generating revenues above and beyond previous sales events.
 The eCommerce platform stayed open for the duration of the weekend and customers enjoyed fast load speeds and positive user experiences.